ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

 This is an aggressive move and may annoy some users, so consider it only if your package has a lot of active users and you haven't had much luck finding a new maintainer through other channels.

+## Last resort: archive your package

+If after a reasonable time you were not able to find a new maintainer for your package, you might have to make the difficult decision to archive it, on your code forge, e.g. [GitHub](https://docs.github.com/en/repositories/archiving-a-github-repository/archiving-repositories) -- and CRAN if relevant.
+Archiving the package puts an, albeit sad, end on your maintenance efforts.

+Before archiving your package, take time to add an explanatory comment in all issues and PRs and to close them all.
+You can create a new README to explain the new status.
+You could add how to get in touch with you in case you are ready to transfer the repository to someone who'd like to revive it.

+Maybe your software will be replaced by other packages, maybe someone will end up reaching out to you to request you transfer the repository to them, maybe someone will create a replacement with the same name (and hopefully correct authorship and licensing if it re-used your code).
+In all cases, you will have done your best and the fate of the R package is out of your hands.

 ## It's okay to step back

 Stepping down from maintaining a package is a normal part of the open source life cycle.